Your Fall TV Preview: These Are The 19 Treats Worth Watching Right Now

-For the second year in a row, we’ll be getting a fall season of The Bachelorette, this time led by Bachelor Nation fan-favorite Michelle Young.
-Cable is boasting multiple Ryan Murphy premieres and one of TV’s top comedies.
+Mainstream television is boasting multiple Ryan Murphy premieres and one of TV’s top comedies.
 Netflix also has a booming slate of streamable content, including the reemergence of two long-awaited and wildly beloved series, along with the farewell season of Lucifer.
 Then there is the rest of the streaming world to consider, like shows from Hulu and HBO Max.
-All together, it’s enough to keep you glued to your couch from Labor Day until Thanksgiving.
+All together, it’s enough to keep you glued to your sofa until Halloween.

 Advertisement

-In an effort to help you organize the endless array of options, we’ve laid out all the best television can offer you in the coming months.
+In an effort to help you organise the endless array of options, we’ve laid out all the best television can offer you in the coming months.

 Only Murders in the Building (Hulu)